 Action (ID): AWARENESS RAISING (100990013) Objective (ID): Reduce overall flood risk (10099) Delivery lead: Responsible authorities Status: Existing Indicative delivery: Ongoing Description: SEPA and the responsible authorities have a duty to raise public awareness of flood risk.
 Improved awareness of flood risk and actions that prepare individuals, homes and businesses for flooding can reduce the overall impact.
-From 2016 SEPA will engage with the community and promote Floodline.
-This will be achieved through increased media awareness and partnership project working.
+From 2016 SEPA will engage with the community through local participation in national initiatives, including partnership working with Neighbourhood Watch Scotland.
+In addition, SEPA will engage with local authorities and community resilience groups where possible.
 Local authorities will be undertaking additional awareness raising activities.
 Further details will be set out in the Local FRM Plan.

-Action (ID): MAINTENANCE (100990007) Objective (ID): Reduce overall flood risk (10099) Delivery lead: The City of Edinburgh Council, asset / land managers Status: Existing Indicative delivery: Ongoing Description: Local authorities have a duty to assess watercourses and carry out clearance and repair works where such works would substantially reduce flood risk.
+Action (ID): MAINTENANCE (100990007) Objective (ID): Reduce overall flood risk (10099) Delivery lead: Local authorities, asset / land managers Status: Existing Indicative delivery: Ongoing Description: Local authorities have a duty to assess watercourses and carry out clearance and repair works where such works would substantially reduce flood risk.
 They produce schedules of clearance and repair works and make these available for public inspection.
 Scottish Water undertake inspection and repair on the public sewer network.
 Asset owners and riparian landowners are responsible for the maintenance and management of their own assets including those which help to reduce flood risk.

 Action (ID): EMERGENCY PLANS/RESPONSE (100990014) Objective (ID): Reduce overall flood risk (10099) Delivery lead: Category 1 and 2 Responders Status: Existing Indicative delivery: Ongoing Description: Providing an emergency response to flooding is the responsibility of many organisations, including local authorities, the emergency services and SEPA.
 Effective management of an emergency response relies on emergency plans that are prepared under the Civil Contingencies Act 2004 by Category 1 and 2 Responders.
 The emergency response by these organisations is co-ordinated through regional and local resilience partnerships.
 This response may be supported by the work of voluntary organisations.
 The City of Edinburgh Council operates Emergency Action Packs to determine where people should be deployed during flood events.
+The City of Edinburgh Council owns temporary pallet barriers and sandbags that can be used to protect properties from river flooding.

-Action (ID): PLANNING POLICIES (100010001) Objective (ID): Avoid an overall increase in flood risk (10001) Reduce overall flood risk Reduce overall flood risk (10099) Delivery lead: Planning authority Status: Existing Indicative delivery: Ongoing Description: Scottish Planning Policy and accompanying Planning Advice Notes set out Scottish Ministers' priorities for the operation of the planning system and for the development and use of land.
+Action (ID): PLANNING POLICIES (100010001) Objective (ID): Avoid an overall increase in flood risk (10001) Reduce overall flood risk (10099) Delivery lead: Planning authority Status: Existing Indicative delivery: Ongoing Description: Scottish Planning Policy and accompanying Planning Advice Notes set out Scottish Ministers' priorities for the operation of the planning system and for the development and use of land.
 In terms of flood risk management, the policy supports a catchment-scale approach to sustainable flood risk management and aims to build the resilience of our cities and towns, encourage sustainable land management in our rural areas, and to address the long-term vulnerability of parts of our coasts and islands.
 Under this approach, new development in areas with medium to high likelihood of flooding should be avoided.
 For further information on the application of national planning policies see Annex 2.